nmitha/PongJS/README.md

 # PongJS

 Don't judge me too harshly on this code, it was basically my first time writing JS beyond basic jQuery stuff.
+It was also my first time developing a game.

 You play yourself at pong and try to stay alive as long as you can.
 Use the 'W' and 'S' keys to control one paddle and up/down for the other paddle.